Maxwell Locke’s Research

 Boreal regions store approximately 32% of the carbon in the world’s forests, 60% of which is soil organic carbon (SOC).
 As agriculture expands Northward into boreal forests through land use change (LUC), marginal soils undesirable for agriculture will contribute to these new developments.
 Podzols are one such soil type and are acidic and sandy, making them naturally unproductive.
 These soils form as organic acids produced in the LFH layer (composed of partially decomposed plant litter) bind to metal oxides (i.e., iron and aluminum) in the mineral soil contributing to their translocation from the developing eluviated layer (Ae) and deposition in the underlying illuvial (B) horizon as organo-mineral complexes.
 Podzols are subclassified based on the dominance of metal oxides (i.e., iron and aluminum) over organic matter and the thickness of the diagnostic B horizon.
 Humo-ferric Podzols (pictured right) are the main soil for agricultural use in Happy Valley-Goose Bay (HV-GB), including the BioSoil North study sites, with low organic matter Bf horizons, developed on sandy glacial deposits and often bearing shallow cemented metal oxide hardpan layers.

 The protocols for converting forest to agricultural land can differ significantly, which could lead to soils with variable initial workability, fertility and productivity, all of which are yet to be quantified in Podzols for agriculture.
 The first step in conversion is removing trees and other vegetation which occurs through clearcutting or bulldozing, resulting in the retention or removal of the LFH and Ae to variable extents (pictured left).
 Therefore, the amount and types of SOC in the evolving plough layer (Ap) initially reflect its constituent parent horizons, impacting post-conversion nutrient and SOC dynamics.
 Time, equipment, the amount and quality of land to clear and local market commitments are some of the factors driving the decision of how farmers convert their fields.
-Thus, there is a need to link the diverse conversion and post-conversion management options to support this unstructured decision currently dependent on first-hand experience.
+Thus, there is a need to assess the diverse conversion and post-conversion management options to support this unstructured decision currently dependent on first-hand experience.

 Preliminary assessment of carbon on BioSoil North sites